GilianPonte/gilianponte.github.io/_pages/year-archive.md

 ## Public Policy

 Beyond academia, I actively contribute to privacy-related policymaking in the Netherlands.
-I have collaborated with organizations such as **UWV, DUO, TNO, CBS, and the Ministry of Justice and Security**.
+I have collaborated with organizations such as UWV, DUO, TNO, CBS, and the Ministry of Justice and Security.
 If you work in policy and are exploring data protection, feel free to get in touch.

 ## Outside of Work